mixmastamyk/console/docs/additional.rst

     # create a new anonymous style, apply it:
     (pal.style1 + pal.style2)(msg)

-    # or add it in via "mixins"
+    # or add it in via a "mixin" style
     pal.style2(msg, pal.style1)

+|

+*"After an accidental overdose of gamma radiation…"*

 - If console isn't working as you'd expect, turn on DEBUG logging before loading it to see what it finds.